Raphael Cartoons: The Miraculous Draught of Fishes (Luke 5:1–11)

 This cartoon depicts Christ telling Peter and the Apostles where to cast their net.
 This resulted in the "miraculous catch."
 Within the design, Peter is pictured bowing before Christ as if thanking him for the harvest full bounty that was caught.
 Raphael's exquisite attention to details are shown in this tapestry in how there is a mirror image of the artwork reflected in the water.
-There is a great use of foreshortening.
-His use of perspective in the distant background is used effectively.
-Raphael demonstrates an excellent use of tones in the forefront of the image.

 Christ's Charge to Peter (Matthew 16:16–19)

 Within this tapestry Raphael combines the two Bible stories of Matthew 16:18–19.
 Raphael portrays Christ commanding Peter to share the Gospel for him.
 Christ points at Peter while simultaneously pointing at the sheep.
 This creates a connection for Peter.
 He is chosen as the shepherd for the believers.
 Raphael utilizes foreshortening to help viewers focus on the main images and message of the cartoon.
 He effortlessly implements chiaroscuro.
 The use of colors to show different lighting illustrates where the sun is in relation to the characters.